OmGaler/CronPot/README.md

 # CronPot

-CronPot is a recipe automation, management and orchestration tool.
-The app is Kubernetes based.
+CronPot is a kubernetes-based recipe automation, management and orchestration tool.
 Recipes are stored as markdown files in a backing "vault", which can be a local directory or remote GitHub repo.
-It's suitable for integration with obsidian.
 Features:
 - ingest recipes from a website URL
 - batch import a local Obsidian vault or cloned repository of Markdown recipes